I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 For every Elizabeth Gilbert, Margaret Attwood, or Mario Vargas Llosa there are thousands of lesser lights who will never see their work in print.

-The arrival of the Internet has made it possible for those with literary hopes to reach an audience at a very low cost.
-But, as with the first Grub Street scribblers, the economic model does not support a living income.
+The arrival of the internet has made it possible for those with literary hopes to reach an audience at a very low cost.
+But, as with the first Grub Street scribblers, the economic model does not provide a living income.
 Some other form of paid work is nearly always needed for those who like to eat.